-At each cycle time depending on the experiment, we assimilate conventional meteorological and chemistry observations with DART and advance the analysis ensemble to the next cycle time with WRF-Chem.
-The resulting 6-hr forecast ensemble is then used as the first guess in the next assimilation step.
+At each cycle time, depending on the experiment, we assimilate conventional meteorological and chemistry observations with DART and advance the analysis ensemble to the next cycle time with WRF-Chem.
+The resulting 6 h forecast ensemble is then used as the first guess in the next assimilation step.
 Our conventional meteorological observations are NCEP automated data processing (ADP) upper air and surface observations (PREPBUFR observations), and our chemistry observations are MOPITT CO mixing ratio retrieval profiles.
 MOPITT is an instrument on the National Aeronautics and Space Administration's (NASA's) Earth Observing System Terra satellite.
 Its spatial resolution is 22 km at nadir over a swath width of 640 km.
-Its thermal infra-red (TIR) measurements are sensitive to CO in the middle and upper troposphere, while its near infra-red (NIR) measurements are sensitive to total column CO.
-MOPITT provides global coverage every three to four days.
-MOPITT CO is

-1 reported on ten vertical levels starting at a variable surface pressure level and then ranging from 900 hPa to 100 hPa every

-2 100 hPa.
-We assimilate the MOPITT V5 thermal-infrared/near-infrared (TIR/NIR) retrieval products described by Deeter et addressed in subsequent MOPITT products, Deeter et al. (2014).
+Its thermal infrared (TIR) measurements are sensitive to CO in the middle and upper troposphere, while its near-infrared (NIR) measurements are sensitive to total column CO.
+MOPITT provides global coverage every 3 to 4 days.
+MOPITT CO is reported on 10 vertical levels starting at a variable surface pressure level and then ranging from 900 to 100 hPa every 100 hPa.
+We assimilate the MOPITT V5 thermal-infrared/near-infrared (TIR/NIR) retrieval products described by Deeter et al. (2013).

-3 al. (2013).
 Validation results suggest that from 400 hPa to the surface the MOPITT CO retrievals are accurate to within 5%.

-4 Above 400 hPa, they may have a positive bias of ~14%, Deeter et al. (2013) and Martinez-Alonso et al. (2014), that has been to representativeness errors due to the smaller spatial scales that are resolved by the satellite but not by the model.
-To address those errors, we construct super-observations as follows: (i) sort the retrievals, retrieval priors, averaging kernels, and retrieval error covariances into bins that are ~90 km square, (ii) calculate the bin-average for each of those variables, and (iii) assimilate the bin-average retrievals.
-We use an arithmetic average (as opposed to an error covariance weighted average) when calculating the super-observations.
-We do not apply corrections to the retrieval error covariance super-observations because we are interested in the assimilation impact of the reported errors and can apply tuning to those errors and balance the root-mean square error (RMSE)/total spread fit as needed.
-Other studies e.g., Eskes et al. (2003), Miyazki et al. (2012 a and b, 2015), and significantly impact our results because our diagnostic analyses showed that the RMSE and total spread were properly
+Above 400 hPa, they may have a positive bias of $\sim 14\%$ (Deeter et al., 2013, and Martinez-Alonso et al., 2014), that has been addressed in subsequent MOPITT products (Deeter et al., 2014).

+The horizontal resolution of the MOPITT data is much greater than that at which we run WRF-Chem.
+That difference translates to representativeness errors due to the smaller spatial scales that are resolved by the satellite but not by the model.
+To address those errors, we construct superobservations as follows: (i) sort the retrievals, retrieval priors, averaging kernels, and retrieval error covariances into bins that are $\sim 90 \,\mathrm{km}$ square, (ii) calculate the bin average for each of those variables, and (iii) assimilate the bin-average retrievals.
+We use an arithmetic average (as opposed to an error covariance weighted average) when calculating the superobservations.
+We do not apply corrections to the retrieval error covariance super-observations because we are interested in the assimilation impact of the reported errors and can apply tuning to those errors and balance the root mean square error (RMSE)/total spread fit as needed.
+Other studies, e.g., Eskes et al. (2003), Miyazaki et al. (2012a, b, 2015), and Barre et al. (2016), have used similar super-observation strategies.
+We do not expect that tuning the observation errors would significantly impact our results because our diagnostic analyses showed that the RMSE and total spread were properly balanced.